walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 service. `HardwareGenerated` additionally requires observed hardware and generated origin.
 These are host constraints, not certification labels.
 Stored constraints also apply when backup is enabled later or a missing key is repaired.
 An active key's immutable native policy is not changed in place.
+Portable records retain minimum storage and authorization requirements; a restore option must satisfy both those minimums and current host configuration.
+Device-specific aliases, access groups and old attestations are never replayed.
+This is not automatic interpretation of arbitrary ecosystem policy.

 `SignumPlatformPolicy.AndroidKeystore` and `.IosKeychain` configure the native destination.
 They do not turn an explicitly chosen encrypted-database option into a native key.
 Hosts requiring hardware